-See the photo gallery or email us to receive a document with more detailed information on room arrangements.
+See the photo gallery or email us for more detailed information on room arrangements.

 Where should we gather for presentations?

 There are a variety of spaces available for your group to gather for presentations and discussions: the dining room and foyer as well as a smaller private conference room and upstairs balcony library.
-Additionally, the wooded property including trails and a rosary walk are open for your use.
+Additionally, the wooded property includes trails and a rosary walk that are open for your use.